There are many rail-trails in and near New Jersey that are great for easy hiking and biking for the whole family.

 - Henry Hudson Trail – Monmouth County.

-- Sussex Branch, Paulinskill Valley, and The Great Valley Rail Trail – Sussex County.
+- Sussex Branch, Paulinskill Valley, Great Valley Rail Trail Loop – Sussex County.

 - Lehigh Valley Gorge – D&L. PA – several hours from NJ.